-Often white in colour with a fibrous appearance, asbestos containing duct tape usually contains high levels of asbestos (between 35-65%) and is dangerous to disturb.
+Often white in colour with a fibrous appearance, asbestos containing duct tape usually contains high levels of asbestos and is dangerous (friable) to disturb.
 Generally, it’s thick compared to modern duct tape and simply peeling it off a surface can cause asbestos fibres to suspend in the air.
-If your home was constructed before 1990 and you can see white tape on the duct-work take caution and do not touch without proper controls in place to prevent exposure.
-Sampling is not recommended for this ACM as its homogenous characteristics make it easy to identify so please assume it contains asbestos if uncertain.
+If your home was constructed before 1990 and you can see white tape on the ductwork take caution and do not touch it(disturb it) without proper controls in place to prevent exposure.
+Sampling is not always required for this ACM as its homogenous characteristics make it easy to identify so please assume it contains asbestos if uncertain.
 Asbestos containing fibreboard was also commonly used around heat registers and electrical panels as a fire retardant and like duct tape is a thermal system insulator.
 Equally high in content and sometimes friable (can be crumbled by hand pressure) great caution must be exercised when working around this material.
 A qualified abatement contractor should complete removal before any work on your ducts, registers or furnace (if in contact with asbestos duct tape) takes place.

 Asbestos Duct Tape and Fiberboard

-Safe removal of the material is the best line of defense against asbestos containing duct tape and fiberboard as a means to block disturbance of fibers into your duct-work or living space.
-Some areas of your duct-work and venting may have degraded.
+Safe removal or enclosure of the material is the best line of defense against asbestos containing duct tape and fiberboard as a means to block disturbance of fibers into your ductwork or living space.
+Some areas of your ductwork and venting may have degraded.
 Lifting off a vent cover or encountering a piece of (damaged) hanging asbestos containing tape can put you at risk of exposure.
 Please ensure that the area is safe by consulting a qualified person to assess the risk before proceeding.
 Ensure that you pass any information along to new homeowners should you decide to sell the property, if the modern duct tape is inadvertently peeled off, a disturbance of the tape below will occur.